 Aware Super has partnered with ACSI and EOS at Federated Hermes to assist with company engagement and advocacy for listed companies in Australia and globally respectively.
-Engagement may also be conducted by the Investment Funds' investment managers who provide updates in their reporting and/or during meetings with the Investment team.
-In addition, we may participate in collaborative initiatives from time to time.
+Engagement may also be conducted by the Fund's investment managers who provide updates in their reporting and/or during meetings with the Investment team.
+In addition, we may participate in joint engagements in conjunction with the PRI and other collaborative initiatives, for example Investors Against Slavery and Trafficking Asia Pacific (IAST-APAC), 40:40 Vision and Climate Action 100+.